ilyapuchka/clrex/README.md

 To use this script in your project download `clrex.swift`, put it somewhere in your project folder and add new "Run Script" phase _before_ "Compile Source":

 ```
-xcrun swift -sdk $(xcrun --show-sdk-path --sdk macosx) [PATH_TO_SCRIPT]/clrex.swift
+xcrun swift -sdk $(xcrun --show-sdk-path --sdk macosx) PATH_TO_SCRIPT/clrex.swift
 ```

-If you prefer to use binary then download `clrex` and run it in "Run Script" phase using `./[PATH_TO_BINARY]/clrex`
+If you prefer to use binary then download `clrex` and run it in "Run Script" phase using `./PATH_TO_BINARY/clrex`

-You can provide input folder for `*.clr` files lookup with `-i` argument.
-By default clrex will lookup `~/Library/Colors/` folder.
+####Input arguments

+`-i PATH` - the path to folder to lookup `*.clr` files.
+By defaul will lookup `~/Library/Colors`.

-You can provide path to generated file using `-o` argument.
-By default clrex will generate file `Colors.generated.swift` in current folder.
+`-o PATH` - the path to generated file.
+By default will generate file `Colors.generated.swift` in current folder.

+`-p ios|osx` - the platform to generate file for.
+By default will generate file for iOS.

 _Example_:

 ```
-./clrex -i ./Palletes/ -o ./Colors.swift
+./clrex -i ./Palletes/ -o ./Colors.swift -p ios
 ```

-This command will lookup `./Palletes` folder and will generate `./Colors.swift` file.
+This command will lookup `./Palletes` folder and will generate `./Colors.swift` file for iOS.

 If you use clrex in "Run Script" phase of your project you can use input and output files instead of command line arguments.
 Script will use first input file as a folder for lookup and first output file as path to generated file.